Challenging Driving Conditions

 Here’s what to do if you are involved in a crash:

-• Get the contact information and insurance information of all drivers involved
+• Get the contact information and insurance information of all drivers involved.

-• Look for witnesses and record their contact information
+• Look for witnesses and record their contact information.

-• Don’t go into who’s fault it was
+• Don’t go into who’s at fault.

 • Record all the details you can.